wotography/DVR-timeline-version-manager/README.md

 3. Go to **Workspace > Scripts** and run `timeline_version_manager.lua`.
 4. The GUI will appear with options for versioning, date formatting, folder creation, and more.
 5. Adjust the settings as needed:
+   - **Operation Mode:** Choose between Duplicate, Rename, or Duplicate + Move.
+In Rename mode, existing version and date formats will be automatically adjusted to match your selected preferences.
    - **Version +1:** Increment version number in timeline names.
    - **Add/replace date:** Add or update the date in timeline names.
    - **Version and date formats:** Select from a wide range of formats.
+In Rename mode, existing formats will be converted to match your selection.
    - **Append version if missing:** Add a version number if none is present.
-   - **Operation Mode:** Duplicate only, rename or duplicate and move timelines to new folders based on your chosen folder naming scheme.
    - **Name formatting:** Choose between spaces, underscores, or hyphens.
 6. Click **Run actions** to process the selected timelines.
 Progress and results will be shown in the log area or console.
 7. Review the Media Pool for new/renamed timelines and folders.